monetcap/docker-headless-lightning/README.md

 `git clone git@github.com:vermilion-tech/docker-headless-lightning.git`

 ### Initial Installation
-Before you proceed, please read the `configuration` section of this `README`
+Before you proceed, please read the `Required Docker Configuration` section of this `README`

 If you don't already have a `docker-headless-lightning` installation, you can initialize one using `./scripts/main.sh --install`